 FIND A STORY People are moved by people.
 Whilst your statistics from the last 12 months might be inspiring, nothing is going to connect you more to your supporters than hearing a real story from someone whose life you have changed.
 Now you have your message, ask your team if they know any beneficiaries or volunteers who have a similar story and would be happy to talk about it.
 Of course you will need to be sensitive in making this ask but I have found that people are more than happy to help.
 So in our example, you would ask a mum who has had to use your Foodbank charity to tell her story, including what it felt like to not be able to feed her children.
 This sounds very clinical but the film will write itself once you have your storyteller whose message fits with your supporters motivation.

-I hope that these tips have given you a helpful insight into how to make a charity film with no experience.
+I hope that these tips have given you a helpful insight into how to run a successful fundraising campaign using film.
 We would love to hear about your results.
 Good luck and keep up the great work!
 Emma@thesaltways.com